Hand and Foot

 Red and black threes cannot be used in melds.

 Red threes count for the players if they are laid down on the table with their melds and against if not.
 Whenever you find that you are holding a red three you should immediately place it face up on the table with your melds and draw a replacement card from the stock.
-This can happen because you find it in your hand, or pick it up in your foot, or draw it from the stock, or (very exceptionally) pick it up from the discard pile (this could only happen if the original turned up card happened to be a red three).
+This can happen because you find it in your hand, or pick it up in your foot, or draw it from the stock.
 If your opponents "go out" before you have picked up your "foot" cards, any red threes in your "foot" will count against you, along with all the other cards it contains.

 Black threes have no use except to block the next player from picking up from the discard pile when you discard them.
 Any black threes that you are left with at the end count 5 points against you.
 There is no way to get rid of them other than by discarding them one at a time onto the discard pile.